 I have had zombies on the brain recently.

-I am teaching a philosophy of zombies class this summer at a local college, and I have really enjoyed planning the class.
+That is because I am teaching a philosophy of zombies class this summer at a local college.
+I have really enjoyed planning the class.

-Philosophers have long been fascinated with zombies because the zombie phenomenon tells us interesting things about the connection between our mind and body and about ethics and social and political philosophy.
+Philosophers have long been fascinated with zombies because the zombie phenomenon tells us interesting things about the connection between our mind and body.
+It also tells us something interesting about ethics and social and political philosophy.

 I always find zombie movies and shows excellent food for philosophical thought.